 By choosing black locust, clients and architects can avoid contributing to these issues and instead support sustainable forestry and conservation efforts.
 Every deck made with black locust is a step toward protecting the planet and preserving biodiversity for future generations.

 For clients drawn to Ipe’s durability and beauty, black locust offers the same premium qualities with added benefits of sustainability, cost savings, safety, and local sourcing.
+Whether used outdoors or adapted for interior spaces such as black locust hardwood flooring, it delivers strength and longevity without the environmental burden.
 By choosing black locust, architects and designers can deliver high-performance projects while aligning with eco-conscious and ethical building practices.

 Curious about black locust decking?
 Visit Black Locust Lumber today to learn more, request samples, or get a quote for your next project.